Organ donation in Ireland

-The current law in Ireland requires a potential donor to opt in to becoming an organ donor.
+Ireland introduced an opt-out system for organ donation on June 17, 2025, under the Human Tissue Act 2024.
+All adults in Ireland are now considered organ donors unless they actively choose to opt out.
 However, it is ultimately up to their family to make the decision whether or not the person can donate their organs after they die.

 New legislation introducing a soft opt out system of consent, in which consent for organ donation is assumed unless a person has opted out, is currently before the Irish upper house for consideration.

 Organ donation

 Organ Donation and Transplant Ireland (Gaelic: Deonú agus Trasphlandú Organ Éireann), part of Ireland's Health Service Executive, manages the overall process of donation and retrieval in Ireland.

 Donors in Ireland can be living or dead.
 Usually living donations consist of giving a kidney to a loved one.